Football at the 1996 Summer Olympics

 Football was contested as part of the programme for the 1996 Summer Olympics which was hosted in Atlanta, Georgia, United States from July 20 to August 3, 1996.
-It was the 20th edition of the men's football tournament and the first edition of the women's football tournament.
+The women's competition was contested for the first time in Olympic history at these Games.

-In the men's tournament, Nigeria defeated Argentina 3-2 in the final.
-In the women's tournament, the United States defeated China 2-1 in the final.
+In the men's tournament, Nigeria defeated Argentina 3–2 in the final.
+In the women's tournament, the United States defeated China 2–1 in the final.

 A number of firsts occurred during the 1996 Games.
-Alongside the first women's tournament, the games marked the first occasion in which the under-23 rules were implemented in the men's tournament.
+Alongside the first women's tournament, the games marked the first occasion in which the modern under-23 rules, allowing for the inclusion of three overaged players, were implemented in the men's tournament.
 Nigeria were the first African country to win gold and only the second African country overall to win a medal of any color in football.
-The United States were the first country from North America to win gold and China were the first country from Asia to win a medal of any color in football.
+The United States were the first country from North America to win gold and together with China were the first countries from Asia and North America to win a medal of any color in football.

 Venues

-Although the 1996 Summer Olympics were hosted in Atlanta, Georgia, none of the football matches were played in the city.
 The matches were spread around five venues in east and southeast United States.
 The gold medal matches were played at Sanford Stadium in Athens, Georgia.